 In July 2014, the IASB issued the final version of IFRS 9, bringing together the classification and measurement, impairment and hedge accounting phases of the project to replace IAS 39, Financial Instruments: Recognition and Measurement.
 This standard simplifies the classification of a financial asset as either at amortized cost or at fair value as opposed to the multiple classifications which were permitted under IAS 39.
 This standard also requires the use of a single impairment method as opposed to the multiple methods in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 The standard also adds guidance on the classification and measurement of financial liabilities.
 IFRS 9 is to be applied retrospectively for annual periods beginning on or after January 1, 2018.
 Early application is permitted.
-We do not intend to adopt this standard early and are currently evaluating the impact of adopting this standard and accordingly cannot yet reasonably estimate its effect on the consolidated financial statements.
+We will adopt this standard for the annual period beginning January 1, 2018.
+The adoption of this standard is not expected to have a material impact on the consolidated financial statements.